 There are a number of ways to treat people who have contracted the disease:

 Here is what I did when I got the virus.

 Natural antiviral agents: elderberry, garlic, quercetin, olive leave and many others

 Medical interventions such as hydrochloroquine, plasma from people who are immune

 Other forms of hospital care

 The third way to minimize deaths is to give people knowledge so they know how to protect themselves.
 This means governments and news agencies spreading the knowledge about boosting our immune systems and remedies that help the body kill off the virus.
 This is what worked for me, and it will save thousands of lives.
 It is a shame that doctors are being kept from using hydrochloroquine.
 In countries that use it, the death rate is about half.

+However, you now know about many things you can do on your own.
+Don't take a chance.
+Build up your immune system, and keep some antiviral herbs on hand just in case.
 If this makes sense to you, pass it on.
 For another article with more links go to the covid page.